shadowhunt22/mod-wiki/apis/enchantment-text-styling/data-formats.md

 ## Enchantment

 Enchantment files defines the styles that will be applied to an enchantment's text.
 By default, this mod does not come with any datapacks, rather, it is up to the datapack or modpack creator, or the mod developer, to create these entires.
-These files are loaded from `data/enchantment-text-color/styling/[namespace]/[enchantment_name].json`, and all objects must be in an array (see below for examples).
+These files are loaded from `data/enchantment-text-color/styling/enchantment/[enchantment_name].json`.

 <table>
     <tr>